Dentures, or false teeth as they are better known, bring to mind for many of us an image of a set of teeth in a glass of water.

 Whilst every effort is made to ensure the partial denture is natural and not obvious, it might be possible to see the clips that hold it in place.

-A dentist or clinical dental technician can measure your mouth and order a partial denture to be created.
+A dentist or clinical dental technician can measure your mouth by taking moulds and order a partial denture to be created.
 This is a custom creation for your mouth.

 So advanced are the designs, that a partial denture can replace teeth even if there are on other sides of the mouth.
 Essentially you can have one denture per jaw, rather than a denture per missing tooth.